 It’s so easy to book an airline ticket online nowadays.
 Why should crew use you?

 ISS GMT holds private marine contracts with most major airlines worldwide, including their commuter partners.
 These contracts are not offered on any airline nor consolidator website.
 In addition to those contracts, we also have access to the regular restricted airfares that are found on Skyscanner or Expedia, plus low-cost carriers not listed in either database.
 Additionally, we provide 24/7/365 customer service via our own staff; nothing is outsourced, nor do we charge a service fee outside “normal” business hours.

 A key benefit and difference with the marine fares is we can book and hold courtesy reservations without the passenger having to purchase the ticket immediately.
 And we are happy to create an individual traveler profile for instances that they are paying for their own ticket.

 Crew should understand that marine fares might not be the rock-bottom lowest price every time.
 The advantage is that it’s refundable and changeable, something you don’t get with regular fares.
 Still, we will always research any published airfares, as well as low-cost carriers, and include the options for crew to compare.

-Can marine airfares be booked in advance?
+Can marine fares be booked in advance?

 We do recommend, however, that when the yacht season changes and known crew rotations are pending, it’s wise to get courtesy reservations in place since it gives them the increased checked-baggage allowance.
-It’s always easier to change existing reservations later than start from square one at the last minute when seats may not be available.
+It’s always easier to change existing reservations later rather than start from square one at the last minute when seats may not be available.